ursinus-cs174-s2023/Modules/_pages/Module2_HashMaps/exercise2.md

     code: |
       public class Student {
           /**
+           * Figure out how many students of a particular age you have
+           * @param studentMap A hash map with an Integer age as a key and
-           * Convert an array of students into a HashMap, where the key is
+           *                   an array of Student objects who are that age
-           * the student's last name, and the value is the student object
+           *                   as its value
-           * @param sarray The array of students
+           * @param age The age we're interested in querying
-           * @returns A hash map with key as the student last name and value as the student object **/ public static int getAgeCount(HashMap<Integer, Student[]> studentMap) {
+           * @returns How many students there are of that age **/ public static int getAgeCount(HashMap<Integer, Student[]> studentMap, int age) {
               // TODO: Fill this in
               return 0;
           }